25 Things You Need In Your Winter Emergency Car Kit

 A battery booster that is fully charged can help boost a dead battery.
 Ensure that the battery booster is fully charged before departing.

 Jumper cables can be helpful to connect with a running vehicle and jump-start a dead battery.
-While some older car models may have included a set of jumper cables, most current vehicles do not, so check before leaving.
+While some older car models may have included a set of jumper cables or booster cables, most current vehicles do not, so check before leaving.

 A jack and spare tire are helpful in the case of a flat tire.
 Remember that all vehicles do not necessarily come with one, so inspect for one before leaving.